Commemoration Sunday Service

 Kirribilli Club will hold Commemoration Sunday Service in April 2018 to pay our respect to those who served and died in Gallipoli in 1915.

-- Commemoration Sunday Service in Harbourview Crescent at the RSL memorial.
+- Commemoration Sunday Service in Harbourview Crescent at the RSL memorial at 12 pm.

-- Finger food, sandwiches and drinks provided at the Club after Commemoration Sunday Service.
+- Finger food, sandwiches and drinks provided in the Kirribilli Club Ballroom after Commemoration Sunday Service.

 Lest we forget!